ijtools/RegionFeaturesJ/README.md

 ```

 The computation result of a specific feature can be obtained by inspecting the "results" field.
-It may be necessary to ensure the feature is computed by using the `computeAll()` method.
+It may be necessary to ensure that the feature is computed by using the `computeAll()` method.
 For example the centroid can be retrieved as follow:
 ```java
 features.computeAll();